2006 Chevrolet Silverado 1500 Insurance Quotes

 Having a good grasp of your policy can help you determine the right coverage at the best deductibles and correct limits.
 The terms used in a policy can be ambiguous and coverage can change by endorsement.

 Comprehensive auto coverage

 This coverage pays for damage that is not covered by collision coverage.
-You first must pay your deductible then your comprehensive coverage will pay.
+You first must pay your deductible, then your comprehensive coverage will be paid.